zillahmwimali/GreenCommerce/README.md

 ## Contributing

-If you'd like to contribute to this project, please fork the repository and make your changes on a feature branch.
+If you find any issues or have suggestions for improvement or would like to contribute to this project, please fork the repository and make your changes on a feature branch.

 Once you've made your changes, submit a pull request and we will review your changes.